Southfield-Lathrup High School: Academy learning

 The Louise Ward Memorial Scholarship was established in 2001 for Southfield-Lathrup Students for continued studies in vocal music.
 The Fund was initiated by alumni of the Southfield Lathrup High School Madrigal Singers in grateful memory of Louise Ward who was, at once, their teacher, mentor, role model, and friend.

 The Academy also won the 2000 GRAMMY signature award.

 Advanced placement options

-Southfield-Lathrup High also offers Advanced Placement (AP) courses in several different subjects including:
+Southfield-Lathrup High also offered Advanced Placement (AP) courses in several different subjects including: